 Where h0(t) is the baseline hazard function when covariates are zero, βi is the i-th parameter optimized by the partial likelihood function of variable xi and h(t) is the hazard function at time t [11].
 The limitation is that variables in the model are parameterized in a linear combination, and the Cox model may not sufficiently characterize nonlinear dependencies between the variables.

-Secondly, Cox proportional hazards regression itself does not compute a time-to-event prediction.
-Thus, the existing studies use Cox regression to extract significant variables (p<0.05) and use a manual scoring system to map the variables to a prediction.
+Secondly, the existing studies use Cox regression to extract significant variables (p<0.05) and use a manual scoring system to map the variables to a prediction.
 The limitation is that this is a linear combination of information susceptible to nonlinear confounding of other variables.
 Scoring systems that rely on integer scores for convenience are potentially unoptimized as thresholds for risk stratification may not be exactly at an integer value.

-Thirdly, the studies were restricted in analyzing only clincopathological variables.
+Thirdly, the studies were restricted in analyzing only clinicopathological variables.
 As tumor progression results in changes in liver tissue, there may be observable structural changes in the liver associated with survival.
 Rahmim et al. [12] utilized volumetric and heterogeneity measurements from positron emission tomography scans of 52 patients as input variables to a Cox hazard regression.
 Metabolic tumor volume (HR = 1.44-5.12) and total lesion glycolysis (HR = 1.38-4.98) were found to be significant and highly correlated with survival.

 Wang et al. [9] evaluated nine different survival prediction scoring systems and found six to result in a concordance index (C-index) crossing the 0.50 threshold in its 95% confidence interval, with their own scoring system resulting in a C-index of 0.642 (95% CI: 0.570–0.713) using KRAS mutation and "poor chemotherapy response" as input to their Cox model.

-Thus, there exist current research gaps in implementing an automated nonlinear survival model that does not require manual score assignments, that considers the usage of imaging features, and can be implemented with an algorithm that does not construct the model on the full dataset.
+Thus, there exist current research gaps in implementing an automated nonlinear survival model that does not require manual score assignments, that considers the usage of imaging features, and that can be implemented with an algorithm that does not construct the model on the full dataset.

 Motivation